pheyvaer/dcat-merger/README.md

 ## DCAT Merger ##

 This [Node.js](http://nodejs.org) application allows to merge the [DCAT](http://www.w3.org/TR/vocab-dcat/) information of several sources into one single Turtle file.
+Below you can find a short summary of what happens under the hood.

+- We connect the existing datasets to the new catalog.
+- We create the necessary Catalog Records, between the catalog and the datasets.
+- We enhance the information of the datasets by using the available keywords and descriptions together with *named entity recognition (NER)*.
+NER is facilitated through DBpedia Spotlight.
+- We expand the information provided by DBpedia spotlight by querying DBpedia itself.
+This is done using [Linked Data Fragments](http://linkeddatafragments.org/) (via <http://fragments.dbpedia.org/2014/en>).

 ### Installation ###